Plus Plan

 Common Questions

 How many images do I get?
-Plus accounts get three styles per generation: Compact, Natural and Wild.
-Free accounts get one Natural image.
+Each set contains three styles: Compact, Natural and Wild.
+Each style uses one image credit.

 What do Compact, Natural and Wild mean?
 Three design takes on the same brief.
 Compact is dense and rounded, Natural is the achievable garden-gathered hand-tie, and Wild is looser with more movement.